Best Hostels in Australia: The Ultimate Guide

 As one of the most popular tourist destinations in Australia, there is no shortage of hostels in New South Wales.
 If you’re going to Sydney, then you’re spoilt for choice in regards to hostels!

-This can make the choice daunting, as it’s hard to know where to stay in Sydney with so much choice.
+This can make the choice daunting.
+It’s hard to know where to stay in Sydney when there are over 30 hostels!.
 Below are some of my recommendations for hostels that you should stay at in New South Wales!

 Visiting Bondi Beach is a dream for most people when they visit Australia.
 It certainly was for me!
 Well, if you want to explore Bondi 24/7 then what better way than by saying at Bondi Backpackers!